This section covers a few core concepts you'll encounter in most feedbacks, if not all.

 Basic controls

-Here are some methods that will let you control a MMFeedbacks (or MMF Player).
+Here are some methods that will let you control a MMF Player.
 There are more of course, but these should get you started.

 using UnityEngine;